phil-silveira/unit-test-examples/jest-js/README.md

-# Unit Test with JEST :beaker
+# Unit Test with JEST :microscope:

 A example of how do unit tests using JEST